CRich8/Real_estate_project/README.md

 As expected for a high-density city, Apartment is by far the most common rental type.
 The most common daily price ranges between $150 - $200, and monthly income between $1k  - $3k.
 Both daily price and rental income are right-skewed histograms which are not surprising since income and wealth are classic examples of this distribution.
 These are important metrics to consider when purchasing a house in Hoboken.

-Another critical part of running a sucessful Airbnb business is understanding the occupancy rate of your property and local market.
+Another critical part of running a successful Airbnb business is understanding the occupancy rate of your property and local market.
 For example, owning a five-bedroom home valued at $500 a night is only as good as the number of monthly bookings you receive at that price.

 ![Room Count Analysis](https://github.com/CRich8/Real_estate_tracker/blob/main/images/Room_count_analysis.png)